dfak3r/weather-scraper/README.md

-# weather-scraper
+# Weather Scraper
- Weather Scraper script using Selenium
+ Weather Scraper script using Selenium to process weather information from https://www.timeanddate.com/weather/malaysia/penang/hourly

+ v1.0
+ - Implemented auto-scraping function that obtains the weather forcast information for the next 24 hours.
+ - Implemented export to csv feature.